Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Discussion

 \section{Discussion}

-\paragraph{Generality of Constraints~\ref{constr_gaussian} to~\ref{constr_3}.} Provided that we want pre-activations that are Gaussian $\mathcal{N}(0, 1)$, and we want the weights of each layer to be i.i.d.\ at initialization, the set of four constraints that we provide in Section~\ref{sec:propagating} must hold.
-If one wants to relax these constraints, it becomes unavoidable to break symmetries or to solve harder problems.
+\paragraph{Generality of Constraints~\ref{constr_gaussian} to~\ref{constr_3}.} To ensure that pre-activations follow a Gaussian $\mathcal{N}(0, 1)$ distribution and that the weights in each layer are i.i.d. at initialization, the four constraints outlined in Section~\ref{sec:propagating} must be satisfied.
+Relaxing these constraints requires either breaking symmetries or addressing more complex problems.
 Let us consider two examples.

 Example 1: instead of making all the pre-activations Gaussian, one may want to impose some other distribution.
 In this case, the problem to solve would be more difficult: we would have to decompose a non-Gaussian random variable $Z$ into a weighted sum $\frac{1}{\sqrt{n}} \sum_{j = 1}^{n} W_j \phi(X_j)$.
 In this case, we cannot use Proposition~\ref{prop:gaussian_sum}, and we would have to make $W_j \phi(X_j)$ belong to a family of random variables stable by multiplication by a constant and by sum, for arbitrary $n$.
 If we aim for a non-Gaussian $Z$, this task is much harder.
 For a study of infinitely wide neural networks going beyond Gaussian pre-activations, see \cite{peluchetti2020stable}.